 - 3000 W – 77dB

 So, for a low power setup Triplexer with BPFs system should deliver -66dB of adjacent band isolation to work with any available radios including SDRs with a 100W output power.

 VA6AM High Power Triplexer with BPFs set is able to deliver better than -85dB isolation level.

-- As I mentioned above I calculated a VERY safe level of band isolation.
-For many today’s radios even -50-55dB of isolation between bands is a sufficient number to operate SO2R at 100 watts output power.
+- For many today’s radios even -50-55dB of isolation between bands is a sufficient number to operate SO2R at 100 watts output power.

 - I am not considering a TX phase noise as if this noise at a high level it could be a limitation factor for the adjacent bands reception.
 Usually, this is a critical factor for the same band TX and RX the same time.